 A: All cattle consume grass and forages during some point during their lives.
-Therefore, consumers should always look for “100% grass fed” to ensure the cattle qualifying for that particular product or brand has never received any grain.
+Therefore, consumers should always look for “100% grass fed” to ensure the cattle qualifying for that particular product or brand have never received any grain.

 Q: What is grass finished beef?

 A: Most beef labeled as grass finished means that cattle received a grass or forage diet their entire lives.
-Grass Run Farms beef both 100% grass fed and finished, meaning that the animals consume only grasses and forages, never anything else.
+Grass Run Farms beef is both 100% grass fed and finished, meaning that the animals consume only grasses and forages, never anything else.

 Q: Do these labels impact cooking techniques?